Feeling Europe’s pain

 Friday 9 September 2011

-As the networked society lurches from place to platform, and younger generations rail against babyboomer notions of working, saving and, indeed, living, very little of the 's cradle-to-grave social paternity pact looks likely to survive.
+As the networked lurches from place to platform, and younger generations rail against babyboomer notions of working, saving and, indeed, living, very little of the Europe’s cradle-to-grave social paternity pact looks likely to survive.

-Greeks are on the streets protesting that imposed on them as a pre-condition for bailout loans by the European Union and World Bank are crippling the small country.
-Those with an understanding of economics are claiming it will stimy demand and further hobble the 's ability to ‘grow' itself out of the debt crisis that the Greeks have saddled their with.
+Greeks are on the streets protesting that austerity measures imposed on them as a pre-condition for bailout loans by the and are crippling the small country.
+Those with an understanding of economics are claiming it will stimy demand and further hobble the ‘s ability to ‘grow’ itself out of the debt crisis that the Greeks have saddled their children with.

 Rational observers of the situation in other member states, but especially Germany, shake their heads in disgust that their hard-earned savings are being squandered on profligate states, in other words ‘lazy good-for-nothings’.
 But no one is allowed to say that for fear it stirs up the sort of divisions that in the past have led to fragmentations in Europe’s social order, and even wars.